P4ELTE/P4Query/README.md

 Note that the main class of the actual Java software is in the `broker`.
 You implement your application as a module, and the `broker` will discover it automatically.

 1. First, create a new module (see above), and add the `ontology` module as a dependency.
-2. Create a class in `p4analyser.applications` that will implement your application logic and defines its command line interface.
+2. Create a class in `p4analyser.applications` that will implement your application logic, defines its command line interface, and is capable of providing an instance of this class when requested by the dependency injector (DI) in `broker`.
 Make sure you get the package right, since this is how `broker` will find your application.
-The dependency injector (DI) in `broker` will provide your class with everything it needs.
+The DI will provide your class with everything it needs.
 Your implementation class needs to implement the `ApplicationProvider` interface, because `broker` will use this to ask for your user interface description.

     - Example:

       ```java
       package p4analyser.applications;

-      import org.codejargon.feather.Provides;
       import com.beust.jcommander.Parameter;
       import com.beust.jcommander.Parameters;

+      import org.codejargon.feather.Provides;
       import javax.inject.Inject;
       import javax.inject.Provider;
+      import javax.inject.Singleton;

       import p4analyser.ontology.providers.ApplicationProvider;
       import p4analyser.ontology.providers.ApplicationProvider.Application;